 Use a Trusted Platform to Avoid Disappointments

 Choosing whether a course is suitable for you or not is an important and often difficult task.
 And since choosing the right course is very important due to the amount of time (and perhaps money) you need to invest in it, relying on outside help makes sense.
 There are good platforms out there that select the best courses and help you learn if they’re suitable for you or not.
 Using a trusted platform like that can make a world of difference when choosing an online course.

-If you’re looking for a trusted platform to view, categorize, and purchase courses, Udacity is one of the best platforms out there.
-Not only is it trusted by hundreds of thousands of users and has a 4.8 out of 5-star rating on TrustPilot, it is also accessible and easy to use for people just getting into online learning.
+If you’re looking for a trusted platform to view, categorize, and purchase software development courses, Udacity is one of the best platforms out there.
+It is trusted by hundreds of thousands of users with a 4.8 out of 5-star rating on Trustpilot.
+It is also accessible and easy to use for people just getting into online learning.

 - Introduction to Programming: this is a really popular course for people who want to familiarise themselves with the basics of programming through HTML, CSS, and Python.
 It teaches you the basics of basic functional programming and scripting.
 It is an excellent course for people who want a course to work as a foundation for further studies in data science and web development.

 - C++ Nanodegree Program: if you’re looking for something a bit more advanced like C++ programming, which is essential in developing a lot of high-performance and low-level software programs out there, you can take this course.
 It takes you through all the stops from object-oriented programming (OOP) to memory management and concurrency in C++.